British-Oceanographic-Data-Centre/COAsT/README.md

 ** Notes on Object Structure and Loading (for contributors):

 COAsT is an object-orientated package, meaning that data is stored within Python object structures.
-In addition to data storage, these object contain methods which allow for manipulation of this data.
+In addition to data storage, these objects contain methods (subroutines) which allow for manipulation of this data.
 An example of such an object is the NEMO object, which allows for the storage and manipulation of NEMO output and domain data.
 It is important to understand how to load data using COAsT and the structure of the resulting objects.

 A NEMO object is created and initialised by passing it the paths of the domain and data files.
 Ideally, the grid type should also be specified (T, U, V or F in the case of NEMO).